Vortex tube: History

 From 1952 to 1963, C. Darby Fulton, Jr. obtained four U.S. patents relating to the development of the vortex tube.
 In 1961, Fulton began manufacturing the vortex tube under the company name Fulton Cryogenics.
-Dr. Fulton sold the company to Vortec, Inc. The vortex tube was used to separate gas mixtures, oxygen and nitrogen, carbon dioxide and helium, carbon dioxide and air in 1967 by Linderstrom-Lang.
+Fulton sold the company to Vortec, Inc. The vortex tube was used to separate gas mixtures, oxygen and nitrogen, carbon dioxide and helium, carbon dioxide and air in 1967 by Linderstrom-Lang.

 Vortex tubes also seem to work with liquids to some extent, as demonstrated by Hsueh and Swenson in a laboratory experiment where free body rotation occurs from the core and a thick boundary layer at the wall.
 Air is separated causing a cooler air stream coming out the exhaust hoping to chill as a refrigerator.
 In 1988 R. T. Balmer applied liquid water as the working medium.
 It was found that when the inlet pressure is high, for instance 20-50 bar, the heat energy separation process exists in incompressible (liquids) vortex flow as well.
 Note that this separation is only due to heating; there is no longer cooling observed since cooling requires compressibility of the working fluid.